wikius/.github/profile/README.md

+**wikius**, n.
+1. singular of wikia.
-Welcome to the Github repository of Wiki US, a coalition of US Wikimedians and projects.
+2. a constellation of US Wikimedians and projects without other homes.

 # Projects
 Our areas of focus include Wiki × AI; scaling Wikidata; citation tools; GLAM tools; editor recruitment and diversity